realstyla23/BattlegroundMaster/README.md

 BattlegroundMaster

+Overview

-A World of Warcraft (3.3.5a) addon designed to streamline battleground queue management, including auto-queueing for Wintergrasp.
-Simplify your PvP experience with automated queuing, session stats tracking, and an intuitive GUI.
+BattlegroundMaster is a World of Warcraft addon designed for WoW 3.3.5a (Wrath of the Lich King) to automate and simplify battleground queue management.
+It offers features like auto-requeue, session stat tracking, and a user-friendly GUI, making your PvP experience smoother and more efficient.

 Features

+Automated Queuing: Queue for battlegrounds directly from a GUI or via chat commands (/bm <bg>).

+Auto-Requeue: Automatically requeue for battlegrounds after a match ends, with configurable delays and per-BG settings.

-    Auto-Queue for Wintergrasp: Automatically joins the Wintergrasp queue when you're in the zone (if enabled).
+Wintergrasp Auto-Queue: Automatically join Wintergrasp queues when in the zone, with support for auto-accepting prompts.

-    Auto-Requeue for Battlegrounds: Re-queues for the last battleground after it ends (if enabled).
-Correctly re-queues for Random Battleground if that was your original selection.
-    GUI for Easy Management: A user-friendly interface with buttons to manage battleground queues effortlessly.
-    Slash Commands: Quick and convenient commands to control the addon, queue for battlegrounds, and view stats.
-    Session Stats Tracking: Monitors honor, kills, wins, and losses per session, with options to view and reset stats.
+Session Stats Tracking: Track honor, kills, wins, and losses for your session, with options to view and reset stats.
-    Minimap Integration: Adds a minimap icon for fast access to the GUI.
-    Streamlined Output: Minimal chat feedback for a cleaner experience, displaying only essential information like queued battlegrounds and auto-requeue status.

-Getting Started
+Minimap Button: Toggle the GUI with a minimap button, customizable via settings.

+GUI Interface: A clean, draggable GUI to manage settings, queue for BGs, and view stats.

+Settings Panel: Configure options via Blizzard’s Interface Options (/bm config).

+Debug Mode: Optional debug logging for troubleshooting.

 Installation

-    Download the addon and copy the BattlegroundMaster folder into your WoW Interface/AddOns directory.
-    Launch World of Warcraft and enable the addon in the character selection screen.
-    In-game, type /bm to open the GUI or click the minimap icon to get started.

-First Steps

-    Open the GUI with /bm to explore the interface.
-    Enable auto-requeue with /bm autorequeue to automatically re-queue after battlegrounds.
-    Queue for a battleground using /bm <bgKey> (e.g., /bm ab for Arathi Basin).
-    Track your session stats with /bm stats.

-Commands

-    /bm - Toggles the GUI.
-    /bm <bgKey> - Joins or leaves a battleground.
-Supported keys: av (Alterac Valley), wsg (Warsong Gulch), ab (Arathi Basin), eots (Eye of the Storm), sota (Strand of the Ancients), ioc (Isle of Conquest), random (Random Battleground).
-    /bm joinwintergrasp - Manually accepts the Wintergrasp queue.
-    /bm list - Displays active queues.
-    /bm autorequeue - Toggles auto-requeue for battlegrounds.
-    /bm stats - Shows session honor, kills, wins, and losses.
-    /bm resetstats - Resets session stats.

-Changelog
-Version 1.2.1 (June 2025)

-    Auto-Requeue Fix for Random BG: Fixed auto-requeue to re-queue for Random Battleground if the original queue was for Random Battleground, instead of the specific battleground played.

-Version 1.2 (June 2025)

-    Win/Loss Stats: Added tracking of battleground wins and losses per session, displayed with /bm stats and reset with /bm resetstats.
-Detected using GetBattlefieldWinner() when a battleground ends.
-    Deserter Debuff Detection: Added a check to prevent auto-requeue if the player has the Deserter debuff.
-    Auto-Requeue Improvement: Updated auto-requeue to target the specific battleground that ended, tracked via activeBGs.
-    Active Battlefield Detection: Improved detection to check all slots in JoinQueue and auto-requeue logic.
-    Code Cleanup: Removed redundant queue slot management, added better error messages, and simplified event handling.

-Version 1.1 (June 2025)

-    Auto-Requeue Fix: Updated auto-requeue to re-run the original manual command (e.g., /bm ab) after a battleground ends, ensuring compatibility with custom servers.
-    Streamlined Chat Output: Reduced verbose debug messages to show only essential feedback (e.g., queued battlegrounds, auto-requeue status).
-    Improved Wintergrasp Auto-Queue: Enhanced with robust detection using polling and event-based methods; added zone validation.
-    Code Optimization: Removed duplicate event handling; centralized battleground logic in BattlegroundMaster.lua.
-    Enhanced Reliability: Added safety checks and retry limits in FindAndClickScroll.
-    GUI Improvements: Added "List Active Queues" button and synced checkboxes with commands.

-Version 1.0 (Initial Release)

-    Initial release with core features: Wintergrasp auto-queue, GUI, slash commands, and session stats tracking.

-Troubleshooting

-    Auto-requeue not working?
-Ensure you’ve queued manually first with /bm <bgKey> and that auto-requeue is enabled with /bm autorequeue.
-    Custom server issues?
-Report any unique chat messages or PvP frame behavior on the GitHub Issues page for tailored fixes.
-    Stats not updating?
-Reset stats with /bm resetstats and ensure you’re in a battleground for stats to track.
+Download the latest release from GitHub.

+Extract the BattlegroundMaster folder to your WoW Interface\AddOns\ directory.

+Launch WoW, enable the addon in the character selection screen, and enjoy!

+Usage

+Toggle GUI: Use /bm to open/close the GUI.

+Queue for a BG: Use /bm <bg> (e.g., /bm av for Alterac Valley) or click a BG button in the GUI.

+List Active Queues: Use /bm list or the "List Active Queues" button in the GUI.

+Auto-Requeue: Enable via the GUI checkbox or /bm autorequeue.

+Wintergrasp Auto-Queue: Enable via the GUI checkbox; works only in Wintergrasp zone.

+View Stats: Use /bm stats or the "Show Session Stats" button.

+Reset Stats: Use /bm resetstats or the "Reset Session Stats" button.

+Open Settings: Use /bm config or the "Open Settings" button to access the settings panel.

+Supported BGs: Alterac Valley (av), Warsong Gulch (wsg), Arathi Basin (ab), Eye of the Storm (eots), Strand of the Ancients (sota), Isle of Conquest (ioc), Random BG (random), Wintergrasp (wintergrasp).

+Version 1.3 Changelog

+Settings Panel Fix: Resolved issues with the settings panel not opening by adding delayed registration and ensuring all Ace3 dependencies are included (AceConfigRegistry-3.0 and AceConfigCmd-3.0).

+GUI Improvements: Adjusted frame size to 300x500 and increased button spacing for better visibility.

+Bug Fixes: Fixed library path issues in the .toc file to match the updated folder structure.

+Stability Enhancements: Added debug checks to confirm settings panel registration.

+Dependencies

+Ace3 libraries (included in the Libs folder):

+LibStub

+CallbackHandler-1.0

+AceAddon-3.0

+AceConsole-3.0

+AceEvent-3.0

+AceDB-3.0

+AceTimer-3.0

+AceGUI-3.0

+AceConfig-3.0 (with AceConfigRegistry-3.0 and AceConfigCmd-3.0)

+AceConfigDialog-3.0

+LibDBIcon-1.0

+LibDataBroker-1.1

+Known Issues

+Wintergrasp auto-queue requires you to be in the Wintergrasp zone to function.

+Auto-requeue skips if you have the Deserter debuff or are in an active battlefield.

 Contributing

-    Bug Reports and Feature Requests: Submit issues or suggestions on the GitHub Issues page.
-    Testing: Test new features and provide feedback to help improve the addon.
-    Code Contributions: Fork the repository, make changes, and submit a pull request for review.

-Credits

-    Developed with contributions from the WoW addon community.
-    Special thanks to users on GitHub for feedback and testing.
+Feel free to fork this repository, make improvements, and submit pull requests.
+Bug reports and feature requests are welcome via GitHub Issues.

 License

 This addon is released under the MIT License.
 See the LICENSE file for details.

+Credits

+Author: Shadowsinyou

+Libraries: Thanks to the Ace3 team and contributors for their amazing libraries.